Pawantech-App/BD2_124_163_280_281-Big_Data_Project/README.md

 # MACHINE LEARNING WITH SPARK STREAMING PROJECT
 # SENTIMENT ANALYSIS USING MACHINE LEARNING MODELS:
-      Modules used are scikit-learn and some Linear Regression Model and SVC Model We have Streamed the Sentiment Dataset using Spark and working on the Normaliztion and Preprocessing techniques
+      We have done only the streaming of our dataset and working on model building.